oTree-org/oTree/README.md

 https://github.com/oTree-org/oTree/wiki

 ## Contact
-chris@otree.org
+chris@otree.org (email or Skype)

-Please email me if you find any bugs or issues in oTree.
+Please contact me if you find any bugs or issues in oTree.